How Many Outlets on a 15 Amp Circuit: Comprehensive Guide

 Common Misunderstandings

 Many people mistakenly believe there is a strict cap on the number of outlets allowed on a 15-amp circuit.
-However, the NEC does not specify a fixed number; instead, it emphasizes the total electrical load the circuit can safely handle.
+However, the NEC does not specify a fixed number; instead, it emphasizes managing the total electrical load the circuit can safely handle.

 Assessing the Number of Outlets